-Liana was born in Queens, New York, and raised between its bustling Guyanese community and the quiet, southern town of Macon, Georgia.
-Finding it taxing to walk the line between these identities—Northern and Southern, Guyanese and American—as a child Liana turned inward to find relief and companionship in drawing, reading, and her favourite television shows.
-During the rise of the internet era, and growing up with a father who was a computer programmer and engineer, she quickly taught herself fluency in HTML and CSS, going on to design and build her first website, a showcase for her creative works.
-From that point onward, she would reside in both the tech and art worlds.
+Liana was born in Queens, New York, and raised between its bustling Guyanese community and not-so-bustling southern town of Macon, Georgia.
+As an introverted child growing up with a now-resolved chronic health condition, she had a tendency to turn inward to find relief and companionship in drawing, reading, and all of her favourite television shows.
+Having grown up with a computer programmer and engineer father, she taught herself HTML and CSS (cause we all needed a dope Myspace page, amirite?).
+From there, she built her first website, a showcase for her illustration work.

-Liana is a 2007 Schomburg Institute Fellow, and graduated from NYU with a BFA in Film and Television and a double major in anthropology.
-She is greatly in-love with ancient historical studies, and is honored to be recognized as a lab assistant on NYU Department of Archaeology, Center for the Study of Human Origins' 'Old Fort' Archaeological Collections Project.
-She is inspired by those timeless artists and companies who tend to magnify the beauty in the mundane or imperfect, the goodness in oddness, and the deceptions of the seemingly beautiful.
+BFA in Film and Television and a double major in anthropology from NYU.
+2007 Schomburg Institute Fellow, and greatly in-love (read as: "obsessed") with ancient historical studies. she is honored to be recognized as a lab assistant on NYU Department of Archaeology, Center for the Study of Human Origins' 'Old Fort' Archaeological Collections Project.

 People and companies who magnify the beauty in the mundane or imperfect, the goodness in oddness, and the deceptions of the seemingly beautiful intrigue and excite her.
 One day she hopes to join their ranks.